 Your tires need to be inflated to the right degree.
 You can use an air pressure gauge to check how much pressure is in your tire.
 Ideally, the pressure should not exceed the figure marked on the side of the tire.
 And if you’re carrying a spare tire, don’t forget to check its pressure.
 Additionally, examine the tread depth to determine if your tire is worn out.
 Failing to check your tires is one of the most common reasons for requiring roadside assistance.
 As such, it’s important to make sure that you are taking this critical step each and every time that you choose to drive your vehicle.

 Don’t forget your battery

-Inspect your car battery for any signs of dirt, dust, or liquid on it.
+To ensure optimal performance and detect potential problems early on, it is important to monitor your battery health regularly using the latest battery software.
+Additionally, inspect your car battery for any signs of dirt, dust, or liquid buildup, which can affect its performance and lifespan.
 Dirt, dust, and corrosion can combine to cause battery failure, drain its power, and shorten battery life.
 That’s because dirt and dust can become carbonized, creating electrical conduction to drain the battery.
 Also, a dirty battery can lead to discharge unintentionally on the battery surface.